JayCeeKay1991/foosha/README.md

 Foosha is a foodsharing app designed for mobile use.

-It is a project which was created within one week at Codeworks software engineering immersive bootcamp, and it will be developed further by collaborators wihthin this course.
+It is a project which was created by me within one week at Codeworks software engineering, and it was developed further by collaborators.

 ### Login screen, main list and my list
 <img width="200" alt="Screenshot 2024-03-06 at 10 16 46" src="https://github.com/JayCeeKay1991/foosha/assets/70958275/bea1685c-a757-4114-b44a-e57091adb4b1">